visoftsolutions/ksox-ui-automation-selenium/README.md

-# ksox-ui-automation-selenium
-The KSOX Project UI tests
+# The KSOX Project UI automation tests with Selenium